Harvinlong/Final-Project/README.md

  5) How can we attempt to predict future stock behavior?

 ### Interactive Dashboard:
 In order to present the final analysis, an interactive dashboard is designed using Tableau.
-[Link of Dashboard](https://public.tableau.com/app/profile/miral.kansagara/viz/stockmarketanalysis_16748468395020/Volume)
+[Link to Dashboard](https://public.tableau.com/app/profile/miral.kansagara/viz/stockmarketanalysis_16748468395020/Volume)

 ### ERD Diagram:  [Link to ERD](https://github.com/Harvinlong/Final-Project/blob/main/Images/BRD%20diagram%20for%207%20stock.png)